top-comengineer/woo-store-vacation/readme.txt

 5. Displaying a notice at the top of shop archive pages

 == Changelog ==
+= 1.4.4 =
+* Compatibility with WordPress 5.9
+* Compatibility with WooCommerce 6.2

 = 1.4.3 =
 * Compatibility with PHP 8.0